A warehouse worker wearing a safety vest and helmet holds two cardboard boxes, representing logistics or inventory work.

 Succeeding with FIFO inventory control hinges on proper execution.
 Best practices include:

-- Train your staff on the FIFO methodology, including mobile systems that simplify the process and drastically reduce training requirements.
+• Train your staff on the FIFO methodology, including mobile systems that simplify the process and help reduce training requirements.

-- Label all inventory and racks clearly.
+• Label all inventory and racks clearly.
 Visible, durable labeling is a must.
-Enhance labeling with desktop or mobile label printers.
+Desktop or mobile label printers can help support consistent labeling.

-- Adjust purchasing practices: Align your purchasing decisions with sales data to avoid overstocking.
+• Adjust purchasing practices by aligning purchasing decisions with sales data to avoid overstocking.
 Buying in bulk only makes sense if the sales velocity supports it, as holding onto inventory too long can negate the benefits of FIFO.

 Now that we’ve discussed FIFO in theory, let’s examine what FIFO looks like in practice.